United States Microgreens Market Size and Share

 White-space opportunities exist in value-added formats such as freeze-dried powders and ready-to-eat salad kits that extend use occasions beyond garnish applications.
 First movers capable of scaling these products while meeting FSMA guidelines stand to capture incremental revenue without cannibalizing fresh sales.

-Microgreens USA Industry Leaders
+United States Microgreens Industry Leaders

 1. Fresh Origins